This post is a supplement to the "Hidden Side of the Psychological Moon" lecture.

 When we are very identified with an ego we have no separation, and so we can't see it in ourselves, simply because we are it.

-Each ego likes to be the boss inside of us, dethroning other egos inside of us and it like to do that outside of us as well.
+Each ego likes to be the boss inside of us.
+It does this by dethroning other egos inside of us, plus it likes to do that outside of us as well.
+As it does inside it does outside.

-If any can't be the only one present in the environment, it typically uses the word to criticise others who have the same ego.
+The ego in anyone really likes to be the only one present in the environment.
+To do this it typically uses the word to criticise others who have the same ego.
 Often when we do that, it is quietly obvious to others that we are very similar if not just the same.

 End (5702).